rkyoon12/NAED/README.md

 * Benchmark SINDy algorithm, we thresholding the coefficients by cutoff value to prevent overfitting.

-## requirements
+## Requirements
 * Tensorflow is required to run the code.
-* Install the tensorflow-scientific for solving ODEs
+* Install the tensorflow-scientific for solving ODEs.
+  ( this package installation is working under the python version 3.5,3.6 and 3.7.
+If you are using upper version, please downgrade python first.)

  ```
  pip install tensorflow-scientific